zorael/kameloso/README.md

 ### Configuration

-The bot ideally wants the [*services account name*](#except-nothing-happens) of one or more administrators of the bot, and/or one or more home channels to operate in.
-Without either it's just a read-only log bot, which is admittedly also a completely valid use-case, but it's probably not what you want.
+The bot ideally wants the [*services account name*](#except-nothing-happens) of one or more administrators of the bot, and/or one or more *home* channels to operate in.
+Without either it's just a read-only log bot, which is admittedly also a completely valid and fully-supported use-case, but it's probably not what you want.

 To define these you can either supply them on the command line by use of flags listed by calling the program with `--help`, or by generating a configuration file with `--save` and entering them in there.

 ```shell
 ./kameloso --save